jglasspilon/UnrealFramework/README.md

 <details>
   <summary><strong>"Connection & Data Ingestion Framework"</strong><br>
-  A pluggable data ingestion layer supporting protocol agnostic communication and unified data access.</summary>
+  A pluggable data ingestion layer supporting protocol agnostic communication and unified data access, abstracting out any protocol specific logic while providing a single source of truth for other systems to hook into.</summary>

   <blockquote>